Signature and concordance of positive knots: Proof of Theorem

 \section{Proof of Theorem~\ref{T}}

 Let $D$ be a reduced positive diagram of a link $L$.
-This means that smoothing any crossing of $D$ does not split off a link component.
 In particular, there are no faces with only one edge.
 We will modify the diagram $D$ at certain faces with two edges.
 There are two types of these depending on whether the boundary builds a Seifert circle or not (see Fig.~\ref{F:Circle}).
 If yes, there are still two distinct possibilities.
-Removing both crossings does or does not reduce the first Betti number (see Fig.~\ref{F:Reducing}).
-Actually, by the formula $b_1(L) = \cro(D)-\cir(D)+1$, smoothing both crossings does not reduce the genus if and only if the Seifert circle in question is connected to two distinct other Seifert circles.
-We choose to smooth the crossings of all Seifert circles where smoothing does not reduce the first Betti number.
+Untwisting the full twist given by both crossings does or does not reduce the first Betti number (see Fig.~\ref{F:Reducing}).
+Actually, by the formula $b_1(L) = \cro(D)-\cir(D)+1$, untwisting does not reduce the genus if and only if the Seifert circle in question is connected to two distinct other Seifert circles.
+We choose to untwist those full twists where untwisting does not reduce the first Betti number.
 By this procedure, we obtain a reduced diagram $D'=D(L')$ of a new positive link $L'$ such that $b_1(L)=b_1(L')$.
-Furthermore we have $\sigma(L) \ge \sigma(L')$, since the smoothings can be realised by positive-to-negative crossing changes.
-We now show $\sigma(L') \ge \frac{1}{48} b_1(L')$ for the new link $L'$.
+Furthermore we have $\sigma(L) \ge \sigma(L')$, since the untwisting can be realised by positive-to-negative crossing changes.
+We now show $\sigma(L') \ge \frac{1}{24} b_1(L')$ for the new link $L'$.
 This implies the same inequality for the link $L$.

-Let $S=S_{D'}$ be one of the checkerboard surfaces associated to the diagram $D'$.
+Choose a checkerboard colouring of the diagram $D'$ and let $S=S_{D'}$ be the surface defined by the black regions.
 We further distinguish the basis curves $\{\gamma_i\}$ of $H_1(S,\ZZ)$ described above.
 We say that the curve $\gamma_i$ is of type $(m,n)$ if it runs through $m$ crossings of type I and $n$ crossings of type II, so $\fr(\gamma_i)=m-n$.
 By considering the boundary orientation along a white face, we get that $m$ is always even (see Fig.~\ref{F:meven}).
 By our simplifications of the link diagram, we removed all curves of type $(0,1)$.
-Furthermore, all curves $\gamma_i$ of type $(0,2)$ correspond to Seifert circles with two edges we did not smooth before.
-If two such Seifert circles meet at a crossing, then they meet at two crossings and the corresponding part of~$D'$ corresponds to a 2-component Hopf link split from the rest of the link.
+Furthermore, all curves $\gamma_i$ of type $(0,2)$ correspond to Seifert circles with two edges we did not untwist before.
+If two such Seifert circles meet at a crossing, then they meet at two crossings (otherwise untwisting a corresponding full twist would not reduce the first Betti number) and the corresponding part of~$D'$ corresponds to a 2-component Hopf link split from the rest of the link.
 Hence we can assume without loss of generality that no two such Seifert circles meet at a crossing, so that the number $\mu=\mu(S_{D'})$ of crossings of type II is at least twice the number of curves $\gamma_i$ of type $(0,2)$.

 Writing $\gamma(m,n)$ for the number of curves $\gamma_i$ of type $(m,n)$, we get that $\gamma(0,1) = \gamma(1,n) = 0$ and $\gamma(0,2) \le \frac{1}{2} \mu.$ Furthermore, writing $\gamma_{<0}$ for the number of $\gamma_i$ with $\fr(\gamma_i)<0$, we have